wp-plugins/relevanssi/readme.txt

 to your search results template inside a PHP code block to display the relevance score.

+= Did you mean? suggestions =
+To use Google-style "did you mean?" suggestions, first enable search query logging.
+The suggestions are based on logged queries, so without good base of logged queries, the suggestions will be odd and not very useful.

+To use the suggestions, add the following line to your search result template, preferably before the have_posts() check:

+`<?php if (function_exists('relevanssi_didyoumean')) { relevanssi_didyoumean(get_search_query(), "<p>Did you mean: ", "?</p>", 5); }?>`

+The first parameter passes the search term, the second is the text before the result, the third is the text after the result and the number is the amount of search results necessary to not show suggestions.
+With the default value of 5, suggestions are not shown if the search returns more than 5 hits.

+= Search shortcode =
+Relevanssi also adds a shortcode to help making links to search results.
+That way users can easily find more information about a given subject from your blog.
+The syntax is
+simple:

+`[search]John Doe[/search]`

+This will make the text John Doe a link to search results for John Doe.
+In case you want to link to some other search term than the anchor text (necessary in languages like Finnish), you can use:

+`[search term="John Doe"]Mr. John Doe[/search]`

+Now the search will be for John Doe, but the anchor says Mr. John Doe.

+One more parameter: setting `[search phrase="on"]` will wrap the search term in quotation marks, making it a phrase.
+This can be useful in some cases.

 = Restricting searches with taxonomies =

 You can use taxonomies to restrict search results to posts and pages tagged with a certain